kartograph/kartograph.org/docs/kartograph.js/index.md

     map.getLayer('mylayer').tooltips(callback):

+See [choropleth showcase](/showcase/choropleth/) for a running tooltip demo.

 ### Create your own tooltips (without qtip)

 Of course, if you don't want to use qTips you can also implement your own tooltip solution using the mouse event handlers ``mouseenter`` and ``mouseleave``.
 See [Events](#events).